Residential Projects

 But in recent years, HF Group has suffered the brunt of a declining real estate market to the point of recording a net loss of Sh598 million in the year ended December 2018.

-In May last year, the company priced some of its city houses at a 30 per cent discount in a campaign dubbed Shika Nyumba na HF, in an attempt to expedite the sale of its property.
+In May last year, the company priced some of its city houses at a 30 per cent discount in a campaign dubbed Shika Nyumba na HF, aiming to expedite the sale of its property.

-According to chief executive Robert Kibaara, HFDI will quit construction business later this year after completing projects that are currently underway in various parts of the country.
+According to chief executive Robert Kibaara, HFDI will quit the construction business later this year after completing projects underway in various parts of the country.

 “We will complete the houses we are building this year and we will not start any new construction,” Kibaara said, adding that the company’s future projects will be undertaken through partnerships with other developers.

-KBS was a key player in the Kenyan property development market in the 1980s and 1990s before it became dormant for more than a decade until its revival on May 9, 2012.
+KBS was a key player in the Kenyan property development market in the 1980s and 1990s before it became dormant for over a decade until its revival on May 9, 2012.

-On that date, then managing director Frank Ireri said the firm’s entry into the property development market would widen its products offering – positioning the firm to make a profit from every stage of the home supply chain while advancing acquisition of mortgages.
+On that date, then-managing director Frank Ireri said the firm’s entry into the property development market would widen its product offering – positioning the firm to profit from every stage of the home supply chain while advancing the acquisition of mortgages.

 This dream has hit a brick wall.